dell/PyU4V/docs/source/tools.rst

 Tools Guide
 ===========

-First, make sure that PyU4V is `installed <http://pyu4v.readthedocs.io/en/latest/installation.html>`_.
-Then visit the `quick_start <http://pyu4v.readthedocs.io/en/latest/quick_start.html>`_ section to make sure you have secure connectivity to your array.
+First, make sure that PyU4V is installed_.
+Then visit the quick_start_ section to make sure you have secure connectivity to your array.

 OpenStack
 ---------